diegomontemayor123/algo_trader/README.md

 Feel free to fork the repository, report issues, or submit pull requests for improvements or bug fixes.
 Please follow the existing code style and structure.

----

-This version avoids the fabricated Python code snippets and sticks strictly to the features, installation, and usage steps based on the actual code you provided.
-Let me know if you'd like to make any further edits!